Garcia Report: Pending release of the redacted Garcia Report

 On 19 November 2014, following a presentation by Domenico Scala, head of FIFA's audit and compliance committee and one of only six people to have seen the report at that time, FIFA's executive committee unanimously agreed to publish a "legally appropriate version" of the Garcia report, with parts redacted to preserve witness confidentiality.
 However, the Garcia Report will only be published after five ongoing ethics investigations started by Garcia into the following individuals are concluded; for Ángel María Villar, Michel D'Hooghe, Worawi Makudi, Franz Beckenbauer and Harold Mayne-Nicholls.
-Meanwhile, the decision not to revisit the 2018 and 2022 vote was reaffirmed by the FIFA after Scala said that two independent legal experts he consulted supported that decision.
+FIFA’s executive committee reaffirmed its decision not to revisit the votes for the 2018 and 2022 tournaments after Scala said that two independent legal experts he consulted supported that decision.

 Walter De Gregorio, in a press conference on 27 May 2015, stated that the Garcia report has been in the hands of the Office of the Attorney General of Switzerland since 19 November 2014.
 As part of the criminal proceedings the report may or may not be released.
 One day after Bild newspaper announced it had received a copy and intended to publish it, the FIFA released the full report on 27 June 2017.